Being strong, calm and clear are three ingredients anyone needs when they’re in the middle of challenging times.

 3. Which action do I need to take?

-Sometimes your answers might be, “I don’t know,” and that’s completely okay.
-You might need to give it a few minutes and allow yourself some space to get clear.
+Sometimes, your answer might be, “I don’t know,” and that’s completely okay.
+You might need to give it a few minutes and allow some space to get clear.

 7. Clear communication with yourself and others takes time

 Use it.
 Don’t talk yourself out of your ideas or accept less than what you need.
-Don’t settle for less than what you are for the sake of convenience.
+Don’t settle for less than what you are for convenience.

 Being heard and understood will help you to keep growing in your relationships – with yourself and others.

-8. Choose your words wisely and be sincere even when you’re wrong.
+8. Choose your words wisely and be sincere even when wrong.

 Don’t try to manipulate yourself or others with your words by saying something different from what is in your heart.